Register an AWS environment from CDP UI

-Once you’ve met the cloud provider requirements, register your AWS environment.
+Once you’ve met the AWS cloud provider requirements, register your AWS environment.

 Before you begin

-This assumes that you have already fulfilled the environment prerequisites described in AWS environment prerequisites.
+This assumes that you have already fulfilled the environment prerequisites described in AWS requirements.

 - Navigate to the Management Console > Environments > Register environment: